imliuyzh/pupperfield-service/README.md

 7. `GET /dogs/search`
    - Maximum number of dogs can include as much as the total number of rows in database.
-   - "prev" and "next" fields are not included in the response when the "from" parameter value is out of bounds.
+   - "prev" and "next" fields are not included in the response when the "from" parameter value returned with those links is out of bounds.
-     - For "prev," it is out of bounds when "from" is less than 0.
+     - For "prev," it is included when "from" is still equal or greater than 0.
-     - For "next," it is out of bounds when "from" is equal to or greater than the total number of result.
+     - For "next," it is included when "from" is greater than zero and less than the total number of result.
    - Parameter order in "next" and "prev" fields may differ from the original sometimes.
    - Dog IDs can be listed differently due to `populator`'s processing order.
    - `,` can be used to pass in multiple values for a query string parameter.
      - Each parameter value must be listed out one by one in the original implementation.
    - HTTP 422 instead of HTTP 400/500 is used when an out of range value is provided for some query string parameters.
+   - HTTP 422 instead of HTTP 400 is used when some query string parameters are repeated.

 8. `POST /dogs`
    - Fields are sorted by their names in alphabetical order.